Activities & Lessons

 2. Women of the Civil Rights Timeline

-The bulk of the Civil Rights movement spanned two decades, taking place during the 1950s and 1960s.
+The bulk of the civil rights movement spanned two decades, taking place during the 1950s and 1960s.
 The Supreme Court court case Brown v.
 Board of Education, the March on Washington, and the Selma to Montgomery March are among the most recognizable events of this era.

 After your students had the chance to explore the timeline, challenge them with trivia.
 Or ask them the following thought-provoking questions:

-3. Draw a Self Portrait with Frida Kahlo
+3. Draw a self-portrait like Frida Kahlo

 Start by showing your class some examples of Frida Kahlo’s work: